johnfn/ts2gd/README.md

 ### Classes

-Single exported class in file is always treated as main class in GDScript.
+A single exported class in a file is always treated as the main GDScript class.

 ```ts
 export class MyNode extends Node2D {